 By joining a Peer Leadership Forum team, you can expect to connect with the next generation of C-suites in the Greater Vancouver area.
 You can also expect to have a lot of fun, develop great friendships, learn about different industries in the process and work hard to solve a key issue affecting our city and beyond.
 Here's what you can expect:

-- Attend the PLF Kick-Off event and the Reload event
+- Attend the PLF Kick-Off event in November

-- Participate in the annual Big Idea Video Contest, a video contest that challenges teams to solve a key issue afflicting Greater Vancouver's business community (last year's submissions can be viewed here)
+- Participate in the annual Big Idea Pitch Contest, a contest that challenges teams to solve a key issue afflicting Greater Vancouver's business community (photos from last year's pitch event can be found here)

 - Participate in at least one of CYP's Community Outreach Initiatives with your team

-- Host one team meeting per year, which includes managing the venue, setting the meeting agenda, and organizing snacks
+- Host one team meeting per year, which includes managing the venue, setting the meeting agenda, etc.

 The Peer Leadership Forum is one of the most valuable aspects of the CYP Program and I highly recommend that young professionals sign up for this membership benefit.
 It's an opportunity to get matched up with a small group of other passionate individuals that are interested in professional development and personal growth.
 GVBOT provides the framework for these monthly meetings, but it's up to each group to determine their own goals for what they want to achieve.
 I valued the opportunity to be appointed Team Captain, and lead a group of bright, young individuals to encourage goal-setting, discuss currents events and workplace scenarios, all while honing my own leadership and organizational skills.
 The inaugural Big Idea Video Challenge was a lot of fun too - to tackle a pressing issue in greater Vancouver and create an impactful video that I could then share with friends, family and colleagues to try and make a difference.